docpad/docpad/README.md

 	- New plugin architecture
 		- Plugins now must be inside their own directory, which can have it's own `package.json` file
 		- Plugin developers refer to the upgrade guide
+	- Clean urls have been redone
+		- Documents can now have multiple urls.
+These are user customisable via the `urls` property.
+	- Support for document updating/writing has been added
+	-
 	- STILL UNDER DEVELOPMENT

 - v1.4 October 22, 2011